Create and manage a PSP22 assets on Shibuya

 Deploy your PSP22 contract on Shibuya

 Astar ecosystem has 3 networks: Astar, our mainnet, connected to Polkadot; Shiden, our canary network; and Shibuya, our testnet.
-Deploying your contract and how to use it is the same on all our networks.
+Deploying and using your contract is the same on all our networks.

 Make sure you have an account on Shibuya with testnet tokens.
 You can get your testnet tokens through our faucet.